AhmadIbrahim-AI/data-scraping/README.md

 the column which will extracted are the following:
 Movie Number,Title,Rating Status,Release Date,Metascore,UserScore.

-on second Level I will extrat all Data related to reviews.
+second Level I will extrat all Data related to reviews.